qilimanjaro-tech/qililab/doc/library/Documentation/Runcards/chip.rst

 |

 In this example, we have a qubit, a resonator, and the two ports from where we manipulate them.
+The ``nodes:`` section is an `adjacency list <https://en.wikipedia.org/wiki/Adjacency_list>`_ that represent the connections between the elements of the chip.
+So ``nodes:`` is an unordered list that represent the graph equivalent to the chip.

 As you can recall every component has an id from which we refer to.
 Nodes indicate what is connected to what, for example, in our simple case, ``id_ : 2``which is a resonator is connected to ``nodes : [1, 3]``.
 That means that our resonator is connected to the port ``id_ : 1`` and the qubit ``id_ : 3``.

 Advanced example
 --------------------